Determinantal representations of singular hypersurfaces in P^n: Introduction

 \subsection{Setup}

-Let $\k$ be an algebraically closed, normed field of zero characteristic, e.g. the complex numbers.
-(In the last section of this paper we work only with $\mR\sset\mC$).
-Let $\cOn$ denote the ring of rational functions that are regular at the origin, $\k[x_1,..,x_n]_{(\cm)}$, or locally analytic series, $\k\{x_1,..,x_n\}$, or formal series $\k[[x_1,..,x_n]]$.
+Let $\k$ be an algebraically closed, normed, complete field of zero characteristic, e.g. the complex numbers, $\C$.
+Let $\k^n$ be the corresponding affine space, let $(\k^n,0)$ be the germ at the origin, i.e. a small neighbourhood.
+Let $\cOn$ denote the corresponding local ring of regular functions, i.e. \\ - rational functions that are regular at the origin, $\k[x_1,..,x_n]_{(\cm)}$, or \\ - locally converging series, $\k\{x_1,..,x_n\}$, or \\ - formal series $\k[[x_1,..,x_n]]$.

 We denote the identity matrix by $\one$ and the zero matrix by $\zero$.
+Let $\cM$ be a $d\times d$ matrix with the entries in either of: \\ - (local case) $\cOn$ \\ - (global case) linear forms in $x_0,\dots,x_n$ (the later being the homogeneous coordinates of $\P^n$), i.e. the global sections of the line bundle $\cO_{\P^n}(1)$.